 This Bentley Mk VI is a rare example of an exceptionally good, early Bentley Mk VI.
 Its first owner was Mr. Edward (Teddy) Rosen who joined Marconi in the Post Office Wireless Department in 1911.
 During World War I he joined the Royal Flying Corps where he serviced radios.
 In 1920 he founded Ultra Electric Limited where he was keen on delivering quality radio sets at a reasonable price.
-During World War II, Ultra turned production over to equipment for the war effort including manufacturing parts for the De Havilland Mosquito.
+During World War II, Ultra turned production over to equipment for the war effort including manufacturing parts for the de Havilland DH.98 Mosquito (one of my favourite WWII aeroplanes).
 At the 1947 British Industries Fair (Olympia, Ground Floor, Stand No. C.1507) Ultra Electric Limited offered ‘Ultra’ Radios, Radiograms, Television Receivers, Aeronautical Radio and Inter-Communication Equipment and Actuators and Aircraft Components.
 In August 1948 Teddy purchased B152DA and this is the Bentley Mk VI for sale.

 The Bentley Mark VI 4-door standard steel sports saloon was announced in May 1946 and produced until 1952.
 Still sold as the Silent Sports Car, these very expensive cars were a genuine success and today they can offer you an exceptionally fine and fast drive providing the car is in very good order.
 John Blatchley (head of the talented team at Crewe responsible for the styling) designed an almost perfectly proportioned, quintessentially British motorcar.
 That indefinable Englishness with high style that nonetheless never ran into brashness or excess.
 Their long-term weakness lay in the inferior steels forced on them by government’s post-war controls.
 The lamentable consequence of this is, that few thoroughly good early ones remain, which makes B152DA a rare proposition.
 Phrases like “few cars lend themselves so well to the creation of modified and fast special tourers as the Bentley Mark VI” say it all.
 My Bentley Mk VI is for sale after giving our family years of reliable pleasure.
 Too many hobbies and too little time.